 This summary is written and maintained by the PDQ Adult Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.

 This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about the treatment of skin cancer.
 It is intended as a resource to inform and assist clinicians who care for cancer patients.
 It does not provide formal guidelines or recommendations for making health care decisions.

 This summary is reviewed regularly and updated as necessary by the PDQ Adult Treatment Editorial Board, which is editorially independent of the National Cancer Institute (NCI).
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or the National Institutes of Health (NIH).

 Board members review recently published articles each month to determine whether an article should:

 Changes to the summaries are made through a consensus process in which Board members evaluate the strength of the evidence in the published articles and determine how the article should be included in the summary.

-The lead reviewer for Skin Cancer Treatment is:
+The lead reviewers for Skin Cancer Treatment are:

 Levels of Evidence